Melanoma - Prevention

 Ultraviolet (UV) radiation is the most critical environmental factor leading to melanoma.
 Daily protection should include:

-1. Choosing broad-spectrum sunscreen products with SPF 50+, reapplying every two hours
+1. Choosing broad-spectrum sunscreens with SPF 50+ and reapplying every two hours

 2. Wearing long-sleeved clothing, wide-brimmed hats, and sunglasses during outdoor activities

-• Vehicle and indoor glass cannot block UVA, so special attention should be paid to side window exposure
+• Car windows and indoor glass do not block UVA; special attention should be paid to side windows

 Genetic Risk Management

-Family history is an important focus for prevention: if a first-degree relative (parents, siblings) has had melanoma, the individual's risk increases by 2-3 times.
-Genetic counseling is recommended, and full-body skin checks should be conducted every six months starting at age 20.
-Genetic testing can assess mutations in relevant genes such as CDKN2A.
+Family history is a significant prevention focus: if a first-degree relative (parent, sibling) has had melanoma, personal risk increases by 2-3 times.
+Genetic counseling is recommended, and full-body skin examinations should start as early as age 20, every six months.
+Genetic testing can evaluate mutations in related genes such as CDKN2A.

-High-risk groups should establish a "daily skin self-examination" habit, paying special attention to areas often overlooked, such as palms, soles, and hairlines.
-It is recommended to use the "ABCDE rule" for self-monitoring:
+High-risk groups should establish a "daily skin self-examination" habit, paying particular attention to often overlooked areas such as palms, soles, and hairlines.
+The "ABCDE rule" is recommended for self-monitoring:

 • B (Border): Are the edges irregular or blurred?

-• C (Color): Is the color variable or suddenly deepening?
+• C (Color): Is the color uneven or suddenly darkened?

-• D (Diameter): Is the diameter greater than 6 millimeters?
+• D (Diameter): Is the diameter over 6 millimeters?

-• E (Evolution): Are there ongoing changes in shape, size, or color?
+• E (Evolution): Are the shape, size, or color continuously changing?

 Lifestyle Adjustments

-Modern lifestyle patterns are significantly correlated with melanoma risk.
-Research indicates that frequent exposure to artificial UV (such as tanning beds) increases the risk by 75%.
+Modern lifestyles are clearly associated with melanoma risk.
+Research indicates that frequent exposure to artificial UV sources (such as tanning beds) increases risk by 75%.
 Adjusting the following behaviors can effectively reduce risk:

 • Completely avoid using tanning beds and UV tanning devices

-• Adopt a "shade strategy" during outdoor activities, using umbrellas or seeking shaded areas
+• Use "shade strategies" during outdoor activities, such as umbrellas or seeking shaded areas

-• Conduct preventive skin checks before each summer
+• Conduct preventive skin checks annually before summer

 Dietary Recommendations